MKWorldWide/Serafina/@lessons-learned.md

 [2024-01-27 16:15] Automation Integration: Documentation setup scripts should provide clear next steps and configuration guidance → Created interactive setup script with colored output, validation, and step-by-step instructions → Critical for reducing setup friction and ensuring proper configuration.

+[2024-07-10 04:10] Documentation: Quantum-detailed, cross-referenced documentation for project HQs and Notion sync → Ensures all stakeholders have a single source of truth, accelerates onboarding, reduces errors, and enables rapid scaling and compliance → Critical for long-term maintainability, team alignment, and knowledge transfer.

 ---

 _Last Updated: 2024-12-19_